stratusdata/js-sdk/readme.md

 Gets a single document with id, optionally takes a callback

 ### request.getAll([query], [callback])
-Gets an array of documents that match the optional query criteria, optionally takes a callback
+Gets an array of documents that match the query criteria, optionally takes a callback

 ### request.findOne([query], [callback])
 Gets a single document that match the optional query criteria, and optionally takes a callback.
 It sets the limit to one and only return the first result and not an array.